novembre 18, 2009

 The first one to answer was Gelsomino, mum’s cousin.
 He used to be a professional chef until he retired: now he loves cooking for family and friends.
 He learned to cook when he was only a child, since his mother had to work and his choir was to look after all pots and pans.
 He explained me how to enrich pan co’ santi and how to treat all the sweet ingredients.

 The second expert to answer was Aunt Teresa: she’s actually dad’s cousin, but I call her Aunt as I consider uncles and aunts all dad’s cousins (and they are really a lot!).
-Aunt Teresa is an amazing family magnet, her Christmas and Easter parties are famous because she creates an unique and cozy atmoshpere.
+Aunt Teresa is an amazing family magnet, her Christmas and Easter parties are famous because she creates an unique and cozy atmosphere.
 She explained me how to knead pan co’ santi and the right times to respect to make it raise.

-- walnuts, 250 gr
+- 250 g walnuts

-- salt, 1 teaspoon
+- 1 teaspoon salt

-- pepper, ½ teaspoon
+- ½ teaspoon black pepper

-You must make it in two steps.
+- You must make it in two steps.

-Let them cool down.
-They give their best the day after!
+- Let them cool down.
+They give their best the day after.